appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `peer_interface`: (Required) The details of peer connection interface.
 Used by other appliances and administrative UI.
 * `admin_interface`: (Optional) The details of the admin connection interface.
 If null, admin interface will be accessible via peerInterface.
 * `networking`: (Required) Networking configuration of the system.
-* `ntp_servers`: (Optional) Deprecated as of 4.3.0, use 'ntp' field instead.
-NTP servers to synchronize time.
 * `ntp`: (Optional) NTP configuration.
 * `ssh_server`: (Optional) SSH server configuration.
 * `snmp_server`: (Optional) SNMP Server configuration.